crisbarril/Persistence/README.md

 ```

 # How to use
-To use this framework, you just have to know a few protocols.
+To use this framework, you just have to know a **one** protocol.
 This makes easy to change from one database to another.

-## Protocols
+## Protocol

 ### DatabaseProtocol